windysabolbora/ENHANCED-BMI-CALCULATOR-WITH-HEALTH-INSIGHTS/README.md

+<h1>Enhanced_BMI_Calculator_With_Health_Insights</h1>\
-<h1>The Enhanced_BMI_Calculator_With_Health_Insights program was implemented using the two programming languages (compiled and interpreted).
-This tests the differences in each programming language's ability to perform similar programs.</h1>
+This program was implemented using the two programming languages (compiled and interpreted).
+This tests the differences in each programming language's ability to perform similar programs.

 In conclusion, after evaluating the C++ and Python for an Enhanced BMI Calculator with Health Insights, several factors have been achieved: